Ten Must-Try Foods While in Japan

 Japan is one of those countries that almost everyone wants to visit, at least once in their life.
 There are so many unique destinations in Japan that entice travelers to come and visit.
 But more than just unique destinations, the food they have here as well is close to out-of-this-world.
 Looking for something to eat while traveling in Japan?
 Here’s our Top 10 recommended Foods to Try While in Japan:

 Sushi is probably the most popular Japanese food.
 Sushi can almost be found anywhere, but Sushi made in Japan is different.
-In Japan, Sushi is made like how Picasso makes his paintings, with love and care.
-You can either try it at a luxurious restaurant or maybe even on a small conveyor belt sushi shop.
+In Japan, Sushi is made like how Picasso made his paintings, with love and care.
+You can either try it at a luxurious restaurant or maybe even at a small conveyor belt sushi shop.

 You’ll love Japanese street food, and this is one of them.
 It is basically octopus in a fried ball topped with some sweet tasting sauce, bonito flakes, and Japanese mayo.
 It is very soft and chewy.
 You can find this almost anywhere in Japan.